adgaultier/tamanoir/assets/doc/tamanoir-c2.md

 ## Architecture
-It is composed of 3 running servers:
+It is composed of 3 servers:
 | type | default port | goal|
 |----------|----------|----------|
 | DNS  | 53 | handle dns requests from targets and rce payloads transmission |